Japan-North Korea Relations

 1. United Nations

-- (b) During the March 2013 session of the Human Rights Council, the resolution on the Situation of Human Rights in the DPRK that includes words to establish a Commission of Inquiry (COI) was adopted by consensus (without voting).
-The COI has investigated the human rights situation in North Korea including the abductions issue through their visits to Japan, the ROK, the US, the United Kingdom and Thailand, and released their final report (COI report) in February 2014.
+- (b) At the Human Rights Council in March 2013, the Resolution on the Situation of Human Rights in the DPRK that includes the establishment of a Commission of Inquiry (COI) was adopted by consensus (without voting).
+The COI has investigated the human rights situation in North Korea including the abductions issue through their visits to Japan, the ROK, the U.S., the United Kingdom and Thailand, and has released their final report (COI report) in February 2014.

 2. Six-Party Talks